 Unless challengers can establish undue influence, lack of testamentary capacity, or other legal issues to invalidate either the entire document or certain portions of it, the court tries to carry out the last wishes of the decedent.

-Proving fraud or the deceased’s lack of free will is very hard to do and usually results in a prolonged and costly legal battle.
+Proving fraud or the testator’s (the person who wrote the will) lack of free will is very hard to do and usually results in a prolonged and costly legal battle.

 It may be easier to prove that the will was invalid for technical reasons, such as failure to sign the will, improper witnessing, failure to follow the statutory requirements for creating and executing a will under Virginia law, or because there is another valid will.

 Northern Virginia Trusts & Estates